 A smart retail checklist has points, best-practice pictures, supporting files, conditionals and action plan recommendations.
 It allows company standards to be checked, deficiencies tracked, assigned and resolved.
 It guarantees programs and policies are deployed in full, in time, in every store.
 A smart retail checklist is typically built online with a Form Builder or in … Continue reading What is a Smart Checklist?

 A retail audit is a smart checklist.
 It is based on a form, has points, best-practice pictures, supporting files, conditional items, critical items and action plan recommendations.
-It allows standards to be checked, deficiencies tracked, assigned and resolved when district or sales managers visit stores.
-An audit allows head office to guarantee company standards, programs … Continue reading What is a Retail Audit?
+Retail audits, also called store walks or store inspections, help execute brand standards, as well as identify, track and resolve deficiencies.

 We couldn’t think of one reason why retailers, particularly franchise-based retailers, use (or ought to use) store audit software, we thought of ten.
-1. Your customers and employees’ health and safety When serving customers, compliance with standards and regulations is not simply a matter of building a positive customer experience; your customers and employees’ health … Continue reading 10 Reasons Why Retailers Use Store Audit Software
+1. Your customers and employees’ health and safety When serving customers, compliance with standards and regulations is not simply a matter of building a positive customer experience; your customers and employees’ health … Continue reading 10 Reasons Why Retailers Need Store Audit Software

 Presenting customers with options is part of the Compliant IA culture.
 Let's discuss how to choose a retail audit software vendor, in six steps.
 Being a retail audit software vendor ourselves, it is arguably difficult not to be biased.
 For this reason, we try to remain neutral in the general discussion while also identifying what … Continue reading Choose a Retail Audit Software Vendor in 6 Steps

 Retail data collection consists of capturing, storing and reporting on data about the state/performance of stores at a certain point in time and over time.